BenWibking/gpu-workshop-exercises/session2/ex1/README.md

 Note the time it takes to run.
 This is printed to the terminal output (look for "elapsed time").

+# Discussion
 How much faster is running on 1 GPU compared to running on 16 CPU cores?

 Discuss in your group whether this is a fair way to compare CPU versus GPU performance.
 Consult the OzStar/NT documentation for reference.

+How many cells are used in this simulation?
+How many cells are updated per second for the GPU and CPU versions, respectively?

 ## Collective discussion